inveneo/RFAnalysisJS/README.md

 In addition, note that the Elevation API may only be used in conjunction with displaying results on a Google map; using elevation data without displaying a map for which elevation data was requested is prohibited.

+Note, this library is only able to factor in intrusions of terrain (the surface of the earth) into the Fresnel Zone.
+The underlying data does not account for buildings, trees, or other potential obstructions.

 #### Note on Daily API Call Limits

 ##### Point-Point Link Analysis